boonepeter/boonepeter.github.io/content/posts/2020-11-10-spotify-codes.md

 ![Spotify barcode](/imgs/spotify/spotify_track_6vQN2a9QSgWcm74KEZYfDL.jpg)

 [Spotify Codes](https://www.spotifycodes.com/) are QR-like codes that can be generated to easily share Spotify songs, artists, playlists, and users.
-I set out to figure out how they worked, which lead me on a winding journey through barcode history, patents, packet sniffing, error correction, and Gray tables.
+I set out to figure out how they worked, which led me on a winding journey through barcode history, patents, packet sniffing, error correction, and Gray tables.

 ## Spotify URIs